 Here’s a quick summary of what I think I’ve learned in writing this post.
 I don’t see an obvious path forward for reducing PrP expression with a small molecule.
 One could imagine going after histone modifications or transcription factors but it would be hard to achieve specificity, and we don’t really know of anything very unique about PRNP in those departments as of now, though there could be something out there.
 Targeting that non-canonical GC splice donor seems like one unique thing, and the proof of principle for targeting splicing with a small molecule is certainly better than for many other mechanisms (as discussed here), but that non-canonical splice doesn’t even account for half of copies of PRNP mRNA.
 PrP’s mRNA might contain some unique structures, but we have neither any empirical data on this, nor any proof of principle for specifically binding one mRNA with a small molecule.
 PrP is reported to have a relatively rare mechanism of translation initiation regulation based on upstream open reading frames, but the evidence for this isn’t rock solid.
 PrP’s signal peptide may be unique, but it’s small and you’d have to find a small molecule that did just the right thing to it, blocking translation without just shunting PrP into the cytosol.
 And GPI anchors, though relatively rare, are essential.
 So all told, I don’t see any smoking guns here, no obvious path forward.

 That still leaves the possibility of unbiased screens for molecules that reduce PrP expression, since there could well be some mechanism we haven’t thought of.
 Two such screens have already been published [Karapetyan & Sferrazza 2013, Silber 2014] and two others left to age in the cellars of PubChem (BioAssay 488864 & BioAssay 720640), without any new mechanisms, nor any safe and effective leads, emerging thus far.
-I do intend to take a closer look at the data in these screens to see if there’s anything interesting there.
-But unbiased screens like these are always hazardous in that there are presumably far more ways to downregulate PrP non-specifically (like cycloheximide!) than specifically.
+For a deeper dive on what those screens might hold, see this post.
+Unbiased screens like these are always hazardous in that there are presumably far more ways to downregulate PrP non-specifically (like cycloheximide!) than specifically.
 Part of the motivation for thinking about specific mechanisms that might target PrP is that if you knew what mechanism you were looking for, you could design just the right counterscreen to toss out all that chaff.
 Absent that, we’re left to do a whole lot of sifting.